tsnguyenducphuong/media-agency/README.md

 **Or deploy using gcloud:**

 Update the GOOGLE_API_KEY inside the envvariables.yaml file with your API KEY.
 Also update the AGENT_URL to the A2A Server URL (looks like: **https://product-description-agent-86390171XXXX.us-east1.run.app**).
-Notes: set AGENT_URL=localhost in the .env if you run the [A2A Product Description Server](https://github.com/tsnguyenducphuong/product_description_a2a_server) locally.
+Notes: set AGENT_URL=http://localhost:8080 (or the port you configured the A2A Server) in the .env if you run the [A2A Product Description Server](https://github.com/tsnguyenducphuong/product_description_a2a_server) locally.

 ```bash